vzeizer/CourseraFlask/README.md

 - 7b: Snapshot of the edited error handling function when the dominant emotion is **None**.
 ![Logo](images/7b_error_handling_server.png)

 - 7c: Snapshot of the deployed application, displaying as a result “Invalid Text!
-Please try again!.“, when the dominant emotion is **None**.
+Please try again!“, when the dominant emotion is **None**.
 ![Logo](images/7c_error_handling_interface.png)